dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 ## Cleaning Up the Boilerplate

 The project comes with a lot of boilerplate codes.
 Clear it all.
 Make sure both `actions.cairo`, `models.cairo` and `utils.cairo` files are empty.
-The create a new empty `tests.cairo` file in your `/src directory`.
+Then create a new empty `tests.cairo` file in your `/src` directory.

 Remodel your`lib.cairo`, to look like this :